themesdefrance/Cocorico-Social/readme.txt

 == Installation ==

+= English =

+1. Upload the `cocorico-social` folder to the `/wp-content/plugins/` directory
+1. Activate the Cocorico Social plugin through the 'Plugins' menu in WordPress
+1. Configure the plugin by going to the `Cocorico Social` menu that appears in the Settings admin menu

 = Français =

 1. Envoyez le dossier `cocorico-social` dans le dossier `/wp-content/plugins/`
 1. Activez Cocorico Social sur la page des plugins de WordPress
 1. Configurez le plugin en allant dans le menu `Cocorico Social` placé dans le menu Réglages

-= English =

-1. Upload the `cocorico-social` folder to the `/wp-content/plugins/` directory
-1. Activate the Cocorico Social plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin by going to the `Cocorico Social` menu that appears in the Settings admin menu

 == Frequently Asked Questions ==

 = Do you have a question ? =

-= Français =

-= Il manque le bouton XXX, pourvez-vous l'ajouter ? = Envoyez-nous votre demande de bouton à question arobase themesdefrance point fr et nous verrons si nous pouvons l'ajouter :)

-= D'autres questions ? =
-N'attendez plus et envoyez-nous un email à question arobase themesdefrance point fr

 = English =